Who We Are

 - Joanne Godfrey, Office Manager and Legal Team Support

-- Stephanie Llamas, Member Relations Specialist, Serving members from P-Z
+- Stephanie Llamas, Member Relations Specialist, Serving members P-Z

-- Cynthia Peralta-Melendez, Member Relations Specialist, Serving members from H-O
+- Cynthia Peralta-Melendez, Member Relations Specialist, Serving members H-O

 - Janis Rawlins, Membership Exhibits Coordinator

-- Simon Wong, Member Services Specialist, Serving members from A-G
+- Simon Wong, Member Services Specialist, Serving members A-G

 Membership Recruitment Team